even4void/rstats-esme/slides/01-intro.md

 source("get_packages.R")
 ```

-Eventually, you may want to install Git on your local machine, as well as a good text editor (other than Notepad).[^fn]
+Eventually, you may want to install Git on your local machine, as well as a good text editor (other than Notepad).[^1]

-[^fn]: I will not be of any help in case you are running Windows on your computer.
+[^1]: I will not be of any help in case you are running Windows on your computer.[^2]

 [R]: http://cran.r-project.org
 [Rstudio]: http://rstudio.com